morganesque/ghijklmno/posts/2020-09-20-yak-shaving.md

 standfirst: ""
 canonical: ""
 ---
 You know [yak shaving](https://americanexpress.io/yak-shaving/) right?
 It's that idea that you start with a problem, then find that to solve that problem you need to solve another.
 Then you realise you can only solve this second problem by solving a third.
 And this goes on and on, until before you know it - so the saying goes - you find yourself halfway up a mountainside shaving a yak.
 And you think, "How did I get here?"
-Well, that's how I think of it anyway.

 <img class="img-full" src="{{ page.image }}" alt="Lazy Tom supplied no alt text, give him grief!" />